 Immediately after leaving the hotel we sent a email to Booking.com.
 In the email we wrote that the hotel didn’t not correspond to its description.

 We attached photos, mentioned that the room wasn’t clean and it had a persistent smell of paint, which it was impossible to get rid of.
 In conclusion, we wrote that, given all of the above, we could not stay in the hotel for all the booked period and asked to return the cost of 2 nights which we didn’t manage to spend in the hotel.

 By the way, the name of the hotel is Raje Residence.

 And after 2 days our problem was solved – Booking returned us the cost of 2 nights back to the card.
 This experience of solving the problem with Booking.com was useful to us, and I hope it will be useful to someone else.

-12 popular hotels and resorts in El Nido, Palawan: prices, about + photos
+12 popular hotels and resorts in El Nido, Palawan: prices, photos, reviews

 No doubt this is the best hostel in El Nido, Philippines.
 The hostel is made in a modern style.
 It provides common rooms for 4 people as well as separate rooms for 2 or 1 person.